Amazon Rewards Visa Signature Card snapshot

 For avid Amazon.com shoppers, the Amazon Rewards Visa Signature Card from Chase Bank is like a dream come true, since you earn 3% Back at Amazon.com and Whole Foods Market.
 But to call it the “Amazon” Visa might actually be pigeonholing it a bit, since the Chase Bank-issued credit card still pays generously on many other regular day-to-day purchases, online and off.
 Earn 2% Back at restaurants, gas stations and drugstores.
 Earn 1% Back on all other purchases.

-We especially love the Amazon Rewards Visa Signature Card because of $0 annual fee, a $50 Amazon.com gift card upon the approval of your credit card account application, and some other nifty perks worth checking out for a card that rewards you each time you’re at the checkout page.
+We especially love the Amazon Rewards Visa Signature Card because of the $0 annual fee, an Amazon.com gift card bonus which will be loaded onto your Amazon.com account upon the approval of your credit card account application, and some other nifty perks worth checking out for a card that rewards you each time you’re at the checkout page.
 Even for the occasional Amazon customer, these can prove big sells.
 Keep reading to see if it’s something that deserves a place in your wallet.[Visit our credit card page to see credit cards from our partners that may interest you.]

 Amazon Rewards Visa Signature Card highlights